 In Google Drive, Confluence or JIRA you can use export/import to import mockups you've created on your site, or those you saved from elsewhere, for instance Mockups to Go.
 Here's how you'd do it.

-Export Mockup (from Confluence or JIRA)
+Export Mockup (from Confluence, JIRA, or Google Drive)

 - Open the mockup and select the menu Mockup > Export Mockup XML.